gwharton/module-autocustomergroup-uk/README.md

 <h2>VAT Number Verification</h2>
 <ul>
 <li><b>Offline Validation</b> - A simple format validation is performed.</li>
-<li><b>Online Validation</b> - In addition to the offline checks above, an online validation check is performed with the UK HMRC VAT Checking Service.</li>
+<li><b>Online Validation</b> - In addition to the offline checks above, an online validation check is performed with the UK HMRC Check a UK VAT number Service.</li>
 </ul>
+<p>Credentials for the HMRC Check a UK VAT number API can be obtained by signing up on the <a href="https://developer.service.hmrc.gov.uk/developer/login" target="_blank">HMRC Developer Hub</a>.
+You will need to create an Application and request Access to the Check a UK VAT number API v2 in order to get the Client ID and Client Secret required to use the online checking service.</p>

 <h2>Pseudocode for group allocation</h2>
 <p>Groups are allocated by evaluating the following rules in this order (If a rule matches, no further rules are evaluated).</p>